We may earn affiliate commissions for the recommended products. Learn more.

 There are several reasons why your MacBook is showing the “[Application] will damage your computer” warning.
 Let's go over each in detail:

 • No Apple certificate signature.
 Apple's Gatekeeper security feature verifies software legitimacy by checking the unique Apple certificate signature.
-You will see this error code if application developers did not obtain the signature.
+You will see this error if application developers did not obtain the signature.

 • It contains malware.
 Gatekeeper has a list of known malware signatures and stops installation if it identifies danger.